USPS Financial Crisis 2026: What Postal Workers Need to Know

 | Current borrowing cap | $15 billion (set in the early 1990s) |

 USPS also hired restructuring firm Alvarez & Marsal in early March 2026.
 That's the same firm brought in when companies need to map out all options, including service cuts and workforce reductions.
-PMG Steiner is scheduled to testify before Congress on March 17, 2026.
+PMG Steiner testified before Congress on March 17, 2026.

 The root causes are structural: first-class mail volume has collapsed for two decades, workers' compensation costs rose by $634 million in Q1 FY2026 alone, and a 2006 law forced USPS to pre-fund 75 years of retiree health benefits in 10 years (creating roughly $5 billion in annual artificial losses until the 2022 reform law eliminated that mandate).
 The "Delivering for America" plan launched in 2021 projected a break-even by FY2023.
 It never happened.